-Applications for Class A Work Permit is faster than for Class B and Class C Work Permits.
+Application for Class A Work Permit is faster than for Class B and Class C Work Permits.
 Also, applicants do not need to provide any Diploma or Police Clearance Certificate.
-Only Class A Work Permit can allow foreigners to work if they are over 60 years old.
+Only Class A Work Permit allows foreigners to work if they are over 60 years old.

 - International prize-winner in sciences, architecture, literary, arts, sports, music, industrial design

 - Selected profile by the China National Talent Import Plan

 - Doctor’s degree or higher from a Chinese University of from one of the World Top 500 Universities

 Class B Work Permits

 Most people qualify for Class B Work Permit.
 Class B Work Permit is limited to profiles between 18 and 60 years old.

 - Bachelor degree + 2 years full-time related work experience after graduation

 - “Excellent” graduate with a Master’s degree from a Chinese university of from one of the World Top 100 Universities

 Class C referring to very specific low-skilled profiles, only junior profiles that match a direct qualification can work with a Class C work permit.
 Class C Work Permit is limited to profiles between 18 and 60 years old.